watem-sedem/watem-sedem/docs/choices.rst

 - :math:`LS`: :ref:`slope length and slope steepness factor <lsfactor>`
 - :math:`S_g`: local slope (:math:`\frac{\text{m}}{\text{m}}`)

-Most studies using WaTEM-SEDEM use the method of Van Oost et al. (2000).
+Most studies using WaTEM/SEDEM use the method of Van Oost et al. (2000).
 The method of Van Oost et al. (2000) can be activated in CN-WS by setting *TC model* to 'VanOost2000' in the ini-file (mind the quotes):